sonph/something/_posts/2016-08-17-update-pok3r-rgb-firmware-on-macos.md

 <img class="no-shadow" alt="pok3r-macos-virtualbox-vm" src="/assets/images/pok3r-macos-virtualbox-vm.png">

-## Step 3: Open up IE to download the firmware updater
+## Open up IE to download the firmware updater
 _Note_: The VM will capture your mouse and keyboard input, so anytime you want to _"escape"_ back to MacOS press the _right command_ key.